cardpay/magento-plugin/README.md

  `php ./vendor/phpunit/phpunit/phpunit ./app/code/Cardpay/Core/Test/Unit`

-This command executes an all tests from Test/Unit catalogue.
+This command executes all tests from Test/Unit catalogue.

 ## Configuration

-This process explains how to set up and configure the Magento plugin to accept payments in supported payment methods
+This process explains how to set up and configure the **Magento plugin** to accept payments via supported payment methods

 ### Basic settings

-1. Log in into **Admin panel** of Unlimint Magento plugin (using your admin credentials)
+1. Log in to the **Admin panel** of Unlimint Magento plugin (using your admin credentials)

 2. Navigate to **Stores** > **Configuration** and under the **Sales** section, click the **Payment Methods**.
 From here, you can configure the Unlimint payment methods

 3. You need to enable payment methods in Magento plugin (Credit Card and Boleto)

-First, access the methods you want to enable by Unlimint support (it's a part of merchant onboarding process - see [here](https://www.unlimint.com/integration/))
+First, access the methods you want to enable via Unlimint support (it's a part of merchant onboarding process - see [here](https://www.unlimint.com/integration/))

 3.1.
-To enable payments via **Credit Card** do the following steps:
+To enable payments via **Credit Card** complete the following steps:

 ![](readme_images/credit_card.png)